CGI-LAB/Taiwan_Bot_Tournament_2048/README.md

 [2] I-Chen Wu, Kun-Hao Yeh, Chao-Chin Liang, Chia-Chuan Chang, and Han Chiang, "Multi-Stage Temporal Difference Learning for 2048", the 2014 Conference on Technologies and Applications of Artificial Intelligence (TAAI 2014), Taipei, Taiwan, Novemeber 2014.

-However, we don't have much time to refactor the code and make nice documentation.
+Since we don't have much time to refactor the code and write up documents, it could be hard to read.
 To run the program, use our trained data which can be downloaded from http://aigames.nctu.edu.tw/~cgilab/download/.
-The code for TD learning is not included, since the performance varies depending on the trained data anyway.
+The code for TD learning is not included, since the performance varies highly depending on several parameters, such as the training times, anyway.

 Performance comparison